 Do you celebrate St. Patrick’s Day?
 Or maybe you have some Irish ancestry?
 Or perhaps you just love Ireland — its people, culture, and food?
-Then this recipe is for you!
+Then this recipe for Corned Beef and Cabbage in a Crockpot is for you!
 But it’s not just for green-themed holidays.
 This menu is delicious any time of year you’re craving something hearty and warming.

-Now back to the menu.
-It’s a classic combo and it’s easy as can be, I promise!
-My recommendation?
+It’s a classic combo and it’s easy as can be, I promise.
 Make a big batch and have friends over for a St. Patrick’s Day dinner party, or work this into your monthly recipe rotation.
 You won’t be disappointed.

 One 4-5 pound corned beef plus enclosed spice packet

 4-5 large carrots, peeled and cut into halves

 1 small head green cabbage, cut into thick wedges